SSH Command Node

 | Field | Type | Default | Description |

-| Timeout (ms) | number | 30000 | Maximum time for total execution |
+| Timeout (ms) | number | 30000 | Maximum time for the full execution |

 | Field | Type | Description |

-| Label | string | Descriptive name for the step |
+| Label | string | Descriptive step name |

 | Command | string | Command to execute (supports {{ }}) |

-| Wait for Match | boolean | Wait for text to appear in the output |
+| Wait for Match | boolean | Wait for text to appear in output |

 | Match String | string | Text to wait for |